Use of cookies

 Activities within the framework of WHO CC:

-The new WHO CC is located in unit 34 (HIV/AIDS, STI and Blood-borne Infections) and the activities are carried out in close cooperation with unit 33 (Immunization), unit 15 (Gastroenteritis and Hepatitis Pathogens and Enteroviruses), unit 18 (HIV and other retroviruses) and ZIG (Center for International Health Protection).
+The new WHO CC is located in unit 34 (HIV/AIDS, STI and Blood-borne Infections) and the activities are carried out in close cooperation with unit 33 (Immunization, STIKO), unit 15 (Gastroenteritis and Hepatitis Pathogens and Enteroviruses), unit 18 (Sexually transmitted bacterial Pathogens (STI) and HIV) and ZIG (Center for International Health Protection).

 Heads of the WHO CC for viral hepatitis and HIV